If you have registered and cannot access the webinar via ZOOM due to seats limitations, please use this link to attend the webinar.

 - Understand how the management of decompensated cirrhosis is changing, the concept of disease modifying agents and issue of working beyond guidelines

-- How sarcopenia and frailty impact on outcomes, their assessment and therapeutic approaches
+- Explore how sarcopenia and frailty impact on outcomes, their assessment, and therapeutic approaches

 - Exploring nuances in the intensive care management of patients with ACLF and the role of liver transplantation